 So, what makes for good security hygiene?
 Understanding and continuously evaluating behavior — and adjusting security measures accordingly — is the best way to keep your organization secure.
 This way also prevents interrupting the productivity of those security-minded users.

-You don’t have to look through dozens of reports to find users doing risky behaviors in an effort to rank which ones need immediate attention.
+You don’t have to look through dozens of reports to find users doing risky behaviors in an effort to identify the worst offenders.
 You need a way to quickly understand the most common risks to your company.
 It is most important to know whether a user is a repeat offender or an average employee making a mistake.
 Doing that manually in an organization with hundreds or thousands of devices simply is not feasible.

 What is User Risk Management?